 The kids coins were launched after being bravely tested by their friends in the village of Wateringbury in Kent.
 It could have gone horribly wrong at this point, but thank goodness, it didn’t.
 Parents welcomed the concept and the children liked the coins – some didn’t even want to spend the coins on gadget time, preferring instead to save them!

 Since launching in February 2016 the kids coins have featured in the press and on local and national radio and even got the backing of MPs and No.10!
+News about KidzCoins has spread far and wide with sales across the UK but also in the United States and Norway too!

 Our dream is for homes to become a bit less stressy, for children to rediscover the excitement of real-life adventure as well as virtual entertainment and for parents and children to live happily ever after...or something like that.
 We hope KidzCoins bring your family a fairytale ending to screen time squabbles and telly tantrums.